 Coverholders benefit from partnership with Lloyd’s syndicates by gaining access to Lloyd’s excellent brand, security and ratings, as well as access to experienced Underwriters and Brokers.
 Coverholders may therefore offer a wide range of specialist classes of business underwritten at Lloyd’s, for example personal accident cover for sports people and specialty liability insurance.

 - Benefits of placing business with Lloyd’s Coverholders

 In addition to the above benefits, placing business with Coverholders provides a more cost effective means to access Lloyd’s than on an open market basis.

 Lloyd’s keeps a directory of all of its Coverholders which will tell you which Lloyd’s Coverholders are approved in your country.

-Any complaint should be addressed in the first instance to UADBB „Colemont draudimo brokeris“.
+Any complaint should be addressed to UADBB „Colemont draudimo brokeris“.

 UADBB “Colemont draudimo brokeris”

 CEO Giedrius Čiurinskas

 Your complaint will be acknowledged, in writing, within 5 (five) business days of the complaint being received.
 A decision on your complaint will be provided to you, in writing, within 14 (fourteen) calendar days of the complaint being received if you are a consumer and within 30 (thirty) calendar days of the complaint being received if you are not a consumer.

 Should you remain dissatisfied with the final response or if you have not received a final response within 14 (fourteen) or 30 (thirty) calendar days (as applicable) of the complaint being received, you may be eligible to refer your